 Connecting up the DOTs makes for a fun half-day adventure and includes plenty of technical bits as well as some nice views at a few key overlooks.
 The trail winds up and down through varied sections of trees, rock outcrops, creek crossings and mining debris.
 One thing to keep in mind is that you'll be following the most well-traveled trails throughout this tour, so when it doubt, follow the more established trails.

-Starting at the West Mag parking lot, cross over Hwy 119/Peak-to-Peak Hwy and down Magnolia Rd for a few hundred feet and get on the easily-visible Boot
+for a quick warm up.
+Continue across Hwy 119/Peak-to-Peak Hwy and down Magnolia Rd for a few hundred feet and get on the easily-visible Boot

 trail to your left.
 Follow this up and over as it becomes Reboot